Announcement This scheme is due to launch in April 2026.

 Teaching and Learning

-UG/PGT teaching practice through module/programme outcomes, assessment and student progression.
-You may wish to discuss:
+You could provide examples of UG/PGT teaching practice which demonstrate the impact of your activities through module/programme outcomes, as well as assessment and student progression.
+You may wish to provide examples of your excellent and / or innovative contributions in:

 - Practical activities.

-Student feedback, prizes or awards for teaching, feedback from external examiners, peer review of teaching.
+You could also provide examples of student feedback, prizes or awards for teaching, feedback from external examiners, or peer reviews of teaching.
 Examples could refer to:

 - The supervision of UG/PGT dissertations and/or projects.